webplatformz/css-course/.github/ISSUE_TEMPLATE/course-instance.md

 - [ ] Teams call/invite with course participants has been sent out
   - incl. setup instructions/prerequesites
 - [ ] Miro board has been prepared
+- [ ] order an online feedback form from the [Academy](mailto:academy@zuehlke.com), specify:
+  - online or onsite course
+  - internal or external participants
+  - preferred language

 ### Day before course